SD-WAN topology

 Another critical feature of SD-WAN technology is cloud breakout.
 This lets you connect branch office users to cloud-hosted applications directly and securely, eliminating the inefficiencies of backhauling cloud-destined traffic through the data center.
 Given the ever-growing importance of SaaS and IaaS services, efficient and reliable access to the cloud is crucial for many businesses and other organizations.
 By simplifying how branch traffic is routed, SD-WAN makes setting up breakouts quicker and easier.

 Users are no longer positioned in one location with corporate-owned static devices.
 Instead, they are dispersed; additional latency degrades application performance when connecting to central areas.
-Optimizations can be made to applications and network devices, but the only solution is to shorten the link by moving to cloud-based applications.
+Applications and network devices can be optimized, but the only solution is to shorten the link by moving to cloud-based applications.
 There is a huge push and a rapid flux for cloud-based applications.
 Most are now moving away from on-premise in-house hosting to cloud-based management.

 The ready-made global footprint enables the usage of SaaS-based platforms that negate the drawbacks of dispersed users tromboning to a central data center to access applications.
 Logically positioned cloud platforms are closer to the mobile user.
-In addition, cloud hosting these applications is far more efficient than making them available over the public Internet.
+In addition, hosting these applications on the cloud is far more efficient than making them available over the public Internet.

 A lot of traffic is now decentralized from the central data center to remote branch sites.
 Many branches do not run high bandwidth-intensive applications.
 These types of branch sites are known as light edges.
 Despite the traffic change, the traditional branch sites rely on hub sites for most security and network services.